mtycks/em-em-recipes/content/blog/bibimbap/index.md

 #### Step 3

-Mix the sauce ingredients in a bowl: the gochujang, sesame oil, sugar, vinegar, and garlic.
+Mix the sauce ingredients in a bowl.
 Note: different recipes use different ratios of these ingredients.

 #### Step 4